Applications for 2024-25 are now OPEN.

-Approximately 12 new PhD students and 12 new MA students enroll each year.
+About 12 new PhD and 15 new MA students enroll each year.
 Typically, the MA students are domestic, with the majority being admitted to our Philosophy Concentration, and the remainder to our Philosophy of Science Concentration.
 All students entering both programs are guaranteed funding to cover tuition and living expenses.
 For details, see our funding and fellowships page.

-Admission to the MA program requires a bachelor’s degree from a recognized university.
+Admission to the MA program (Philosophy Concentration, hereafter ‘Philosophy’) requires a bachelor’s degree from a recognized university.
 The applicant must have a strong background in philosophy (roughly equivalent to an undergraduate major), with minimum average grades of mid-B in the applicant’s overall program and A- in the philosophy courses.

-The one-year MA program is intended primarily for those seeking only a more comprehensive and concentrated training in philosophy than undergraduate study permits.
+Our one-year MA program (Philosophy) is intended primarily for those seeking only a more comprehensive and concentrated training in philosophy than undergraduate study permits.
 The MA also serves as preparation for a PhD program; graduates of the Toronto MA program have gone on to top philosophy PhD programs in Canada and internationally, as well as to law school and careers in government, business and the non-profit sector.